nathaneastwood/fablore/src/main-story/16-rosetta/roots-of-change.md

 Candlehold basked in perpetual sunlight, a realm of eternal summer where flowers bloomed endlessly, and time seemed suspended.

-Across this boundary, the Rotwood festered—a dark and withdrawn thicket where life and decay entwined.
+Across this boundary, the Rotwood festered - a dark and withdrawn thicket where life and decay entwined.

 Though small and suffocated, the Rotwood strained against its borders, yearning to claim more of Candlehold's vibrant land.
 Through fallen leaves and ancient bones, it whispered of long-forgotten battles and heroes who had returned to the earth.
 Visages of the venerable dead peered out from the fading foliage, offering silent guidance and comfort to travelers, as if the spirits of the fallen still watched over the land.